-- 1. Colombia was reviewed as part of the 2017/2018 and the 2018/2019 peer reviews.
-This report is supplementary to those previous reports (OECD, 2019[1]) (OECD, 2018[2]). - 2.
-The first filing obligation for a CbC report in Colombia commences in respect of periods commencing on or after 1 January 2016.

-Summary of key findings

-3. Colombia's implementation of the Action 13 minimum standard meets all applicable terms of reference (OECD, 2017[3]).

-Part A: The domestic legal and administrative framework

-- 4. No changes were identified.
+Bulgaria 1.
+Bulgaria was reviewed as part of the 2017/2018 and the 2018/2019 peer reviews.
+This report is supplementary to those previous reports (OECD, 2019[1]) (OECD, 2018[2]).
+2. The first filing obligation for a CbC report in Bulgaria applies to reporting fiscal years commencing on or after 1 January 2016.
+Summary of key findings 3.
+Bulgaria's implementation of the Action 13 minimum standard meets all applicable terms of reference (OECD, 2017[3]) except for the following: • It is recommended that Bulgaria take steps to align its local filing implementation with that required by the Action 13 minimum standard.
+Part A: The domestic legal and administrative framework 4.
+Bulgaria meets all the terms of reference relating to the domestic legal and administrative framework. (a) Parent entity filing obligation 5.
+No changes were identified.

-- (a) Parent entity filing obligation

-- No changes were identified.

-- (b) Scope and timing of parent entity filing

-- 6. No changes were identified.
+(b) Scope and timing of parent entity filing 6.
+No changes were identified.

-- (c) Limitation on local filing obligation

-- 7. No changes were identified.

-- (d) Limitation on local filing in case of surrogate filing

-- 8. No changes were identified.
+(c) Limitation on local filing obligation 7.
+Bulgaria has notified as a non-reciprocal jurisdiction and is therefore applying a local filing requirement more widely than is allowed by the standard.
+It is recommended that Bulgaria take steps to align its local filing implementation with that required by the Action 13 minimum standard. (d) Limitation on local filing in case of surrogate filing 8.
+No changes were identified.

-- (e) Effective implementation

-- No changes were identified.
+(e) Effective implementation 9.
+No changes were identified.

-Conclusion

-10. Colombia meets all the terms of reference relating to the domestic legal and administrative framework.

-Part B: The exchange of information framework

-(a) Exchange of information framework

-11. As of 31 March 2020, Colombia has 72 bilateral relationships in place, including those activated under the CbC MCAA and under bilateral CAAs.
-Within the context of its international exchange of information agreements that allow automatic exchange of information, Colombia has taken steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions.
-Regarding Colombia's exchange of information framework, no inconsistencies with the terms of reference were identified.

-(b) Content of information exchanged

-- 12. No changes were identified.
+Conclusion 10.
+Bulgaria meets all the terms of reference relating to the domestic legal and administrative framework except for the following: • It is recommended that Bulgaria take steps to align its local filing implementation with that required by the Action 13 minimum standard.
+Part B: The exchange of information framework (a) Exchange of information framework 11.
+As of 31 March 2020, Bulgaria has 62 bilateral relationships in place, including those activated under the CbC MCAA and under the EU Council Directive (2016/881/EU).
+Within the context of its international exchange of information agreements that allow automatic exchange of information, Bulgaria has taken steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions.1 Regarding Bulgaria's exchange of information framework, no inconsistencies with the terms of reference were identified. (b) Content of information exchanged 12.
+No changes were identified.

-- (c) Completeness of exchanges

-- 13. No changes were identified.
+(c) Completeness of exchanges 13.
+No changes were identified.

-- (d) Timeliness of exchanges

-- 14. No changes were identified.
+(d) Timeliness of exchanges 14.
+No changes were identified.

-- (e) Temporary suspension of exchange or termination of QCAA

-- 15. No changes were identified.
+(e) Temporary suspension of exchange or termination of QCAA 15.
+No changes were identified.

-- (f) Consultation with other Competent Authority before determining systemic failure or significant non-compliance

-- 16. No changes were identified.
+(f) Consultation with other Competent Authority before determining systemic failure or significant non-compliance 16.
+No changes were identified.

-- (g) Format for information exchange

-- 17. No changes were identified.
+(g) Format for information exchange 17.
+No changes were identified.

-- (h) Method for transmission

-- 18. No changes were identified.
+(h) Method for transmission 18.
+No changes were identified.

-Conclusion

-19. Colombia meets all the terms of reference regarding the exchange of information.

-Part C: Appropriate use

-Appropriate use

-20. No changes were identified.